mstudiva/tag-based_RNAseq/tagSeq_processing_README.txt

-# Tag-based RNA-seq reads processing pipeline, version September 11, 2020
+username# Tag-based RNA-seq reads processing pipeline, version May 10, 2021
 # Created by Misha Matz (matz@utexas.edu), modified by Michael Studivan (studivanms@gmail.com)
 # for use on the FAU KoKo HPC

-# log onto cluster
-ssh mstudiva@koko-login.fau.edu
-# enter FAU password

 #------------------------------
 # BEFORE STARTING, replace, in this whole file:
-#	- studivanms@gmail.com by your actual email;
+#	- email@gmail.com by your actual email;
-#	- mstudiva with your KoKo user name.
+#	- username with your KoKo user name.

 # The idea is to copy the chunks separated by empty lines below and paste them into your cluster terminal window consecutively.

 # The lines beginning with hash marks (#) are explanations and additional instructions – please make sure to read them before copy-pasting.

+# log onto cluster
+ssh username@koko-login.hpc.fau.edu
+# enter FAU password and accept the Duo Mobile prompt on your phone

 #------------------------------
 # installing RNA-seq scripts and setting up the workspace